Part of me wishes I could say yes, but I actually don’t think women are better at tasting.

 Women, she says, have “larger aroma libraries in their brains in general” and may therefore be more adept at describing what they taste.

-So here’s one more reason to join your spouse and friends as they do the grocery shopping and chopping (if you’re not that one).
+So here’s one more reason to join your spouse/friend as he/she does the grocery shopping and chopping (if you’re not that one).
 It just might improve your wine skills.